Finally (D'banj song): Reception

 "Finally" was generally well received by contemporary music critics.
 Boye acclaimed the recording and stated that the singer "knew this number would cause a frenzy", in addition to declaring it a "potential chart topper".
 A different critic from tooXclusive described "Finally" as a "confirmed hit" and predicted that it would be very successful on Nigerian radio.
-Oye AKD from the music website 360 Nobs listed the single in their "360Recommends" column and claimed: "D'banj is back in the building with this hot new single."
+Oye Akideinde from the music website 360 Nobs listed the single in their "360Recommends" column and claimed: "D'banj is back in the building with this hot new single."
 Commercially, it was listed on MTV Base's Official Naija Top Ten chart, where it debuted and peaked at the bottom position of number ten for the week of 25 October through 31 October 2013.

 Music video

 An accompanying music video for "Finally" was released through D'banj's official YouTube account on 2 October 2013.
 It was directed by Sesan under his MKN Productions company.
 The video opens with a graphic displaying DB Records' label, and continues with D'banj shooting an arrow into the sky with a bow.
 Several rounds of fireworks and bright-coloured lighting flash above him in the night sky as he dances in a forest surrounded by background dancers and huskies.
 As the song's bridge begins, it is revealed that the group is actually singing in front of a live audience before the video concludes with a group of birds flying away.
 Ovie O. from NotJustOk claimed that the video's release was worth the wait, while tooXclusive's Tyler Batimoore was excited by the created hype and noted that Nigerian recording artist Wizkid made a cameo within the visual.